usnistgov/ndn-dpdk/iface/README.md

 `RxLoop_Run` function continually invokes `RxGroup.rxBurstOp` function to retrieve L2 frames arriving on these faces.

 Each frame is decoded by **RxProc**, which also performs NDNLPv2 reassembly on fragments using the **Reassembler**.
-Successfully decoded L3 Interest, Data, or Nack packets are passed to the upper layer (such as the forwarder's forwarding thread) via an **InputDemux** of that packet type.
+Successfully decoded L3 Interest, Data, or Nack packets are passed to the upper layer (such as the forwarder's input thread) via an **InputDemux** of that packet type.

 It's possible to receive packets arriving on one face in multiple **RxLoop** threads, by placing the face into multiple **RxGroup**s.
 However, currently only "thread 0" can perform reassembly; fragments arriving on other threads are dropped.